 Which K4 Pack Is Right for You? — Comparing the 3600, 5000, & 7200

-Each of these packs utilize the same K4 Frame System, and you can swap bags on the frame at any time.
+All of our K4 Bags utilize the same K4 Frame System, and you can swap bags on the frame at any time.
 Because the frame is what fits you, and is also what supports the loads you carry, there is no difference in fit, comfort, or load-hauling ability between these pack models.

 K4 3600 — Efficiently designed for those that like to move fast and light, the K4 3600 is an ideal pack system for adventures up to 3-5 days.